himaivan/BAD2/README.md

-Copyright (c) 2018 Queensland University of Technology Written by Ivan Himawan <i.himawan@qut.edu.au>,
+# Copyright (c) 2018 Queensland University of Technology

+written by Ivan Himawan <i.himawan@qut.edu.au>,

 This repository contains 3D-CNN+RNN implementation for the second edition of bird audio detection challenge 2.